Paying your tuition fees

 If you have to pay a deposit

-If you pay a deposit towards your degree programme, this will be deducted from the total amount of fees you have to pay.
+If you pay a deposit towards your degree programme, this will be deducted from the total amount of fees shown during annual registration.

-If you pay your deposit early in the year, there may be a delay before this shows on your student account in My finance.
+If you wish to pay your deposit before completing online registration, there may be a delay before this shows on your student account.
+If this occurs, you must deduct the deposit amount from your total fees to avoid overpaying.

 Financial requirements you need to meet for a Student visa

-If you have a Student visa, you may need to prepare financial evidence for UK Visas and Immigration (UKVI).
+If you are applying for a Student visa, you may need to prepare financial evidence for UK Visas and Immigration (UKVI).
 Your documentation needs to show that you have enough money to cover your tuition fees and the living costs for the duration of your degree programme.

 Any pre-payments of tuition fees and accommodation costs will reduce the amount of money you have to show to UKVI.
 There is a maximum amount you can deduct for accommodation.

-Your Confirmation of Acceptance for Studies (CAS) will show your tuition fees and any pre-payments you have made.
+Your Confirmation of Acceptance for Studies (CAS) will show your tuition fees.
+You will need to ask for your CAS to be updated to show any pre-payments you have made.

 You must pay any remaining balance of student fees in full or by instalments.